MianReplicate/Custom-Flags-Framework/README.md

   - This allowed me to create the additional "DISABLED" flag option which lets players disable custom flags for each team
 - If you want to mix & match flag mutators that use this framework, you can do that!
 - You can also randomize flag materials from all flag mutators when starting a new match.
 You could get the United States vs Russia in one match or France vs United Kingdoms in the other!
+- There is an option to also automatically change the team name respective to its flag material's name.
+E.g. if you selected the United States flag for Eagles, then "Eagles" will be automatically renamed to "United States."

 # FAQ
 ### I found a bug using a flag mutator dependent on this framework

 - Report it [here](https://github.com/MianReplicate/Mian-Custom-Flags-Framework/issues).
 There is a good chance this framework is bugging rather than the mutator itself.

+### Can I also change the team color to a flag material's color?

+- No and I do not plan to add this, you are better off using [Team Config](https://steamcommunity.com/sharedfiles/filedetails/?id=3349167045) for doing this manually.
+Team Config is much more configurable when it comes to modifying team names and colors.
+It is also more preferable to use this over the built-in configuration option I added for automatically changing the team name to the selected flag's name.

 ### How to create my own flag mutators?